This is where all 50 states stand on reopening

 Gov. Doug Burgum has only shut down schools, restaurants, fitness centers, movie theaters and salons.
 Burgum declared a state of emergency on March 13.

-North Dakota is one of the states that has yet to issue a stay-at-home order to limit the spread of coronavirus nationwide.
+North Dakota is one of the states that has not issued a stay-at-home order.

+Burgum has said he hopes some businesses can start to reopen May 1.

 Ohio